geotrellis/vectorpipe/src/main/tut/usage/concepts.md

 we can proceed with creating Vector Tiles, or (with the right supporting code) we could convert *back* into the format of the original source data.

-Note that via the method `VectorTile.toIterator`, the following conversion is possible:
+Note that via the method `VectorTile.toIterable`, the following conversion is possible:

 ```tut:silent